SoHo, Manhattan: Health

-The nearest major hospitals are Beth Israel Medical Center in Stuyvesant Town, as well as the Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay, and NewYork-Presbyterian Lower Manhattan Hospital in the Civic Center area.
+The nearest major hospitals are the Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay, and NewYork-Presbyterian Lower Manhattan Hospital in the Civic Center area.
+In addition, Beth Israel Medical Center in Stuyvesant Town operated until 2025.

 Post offices and ZIP Codes

 SoHo is within two primary ZIP Codes.
 The area north of Broome Street is in 10012 while the area south of Broome Street is in 10013.
 The United States Postal Service operates two post offices near SoHo both in ZIP 10014: